Plains spadefoot toad

 The plains spadefoot toad (Spea bombifrons) is a species of American spadefoot toad which ranges from southwestern Canada, throughout the Great Plains of the western United States, and into northern Mexico.
-Like other species of spadefoot toads, they get their name from a spade-like projections on their hind legs which allow them to dig into sandy soils.
+Like other species of spadefoot toads, they get their name from a spade-like projection on their hind legs which allows them to dig into sandy soils.
 Their name, in part, comes from their keratinized metatarsals, which are wide instead of "sickle shaped".
 The species name translates as buzzing leaf shaped.
-This refers to the species distinguishing features; its buzzing mating call, and its leaf-shaped digging metatarsals.
-First described by Cope in 1863.
+This refers to the species' distinguishing features; its buzzing mating call, and its leaf-shaped digging metatarsals.
+It was first described by Cope in 1863.

 Description

 The plains spadefoot toad generally grows from 1.5 to 2.5 in in length, has a round body, with relatively short legs.
 These toads are usually a tannish to dark brownish color with visible orange spots.
-They are one of the easiest toads to recognize in their region because of their appearance looking more like a frog.
+They are one of the easiest anurans to recognize in their region because of their unique appearance.
 Sometimes, they have light striping on their backs.